Mohammed-islam0907/learning-devops/README.md

 - 📫 How to reach me **https://www.linkedin.com/in/mohammed-islam-735a85262/**

-- ⚡ Fun fact **I came from a construction background and started landed my first Tech role in August 2024**
+- ⚡ Fun fact **I came from a construction background and landed my first Tech role in August 2024**

 <h3 align="left">Connect with me:</h3>
 <p align="left">